The complete guide to KS2 maths: resources, games & methods

 There are lots of different angles which children learn within the KS2 maths curriculum from right angles to reflex angles.
 It is important for children to be aware of the size of these angles, whether this be through memorising or measuring using a protractor.

-Whether your child is a budding mathematician, or in need of extra support, our maths tuition can help get them to where they want to be.
+Whether your child is a budding mathematician, or in need of extra support from a local maths tutor, our maths tuition can help get them to where they want to be.

 Discover more interesting posts from our blog